matclab/automattermostatus/README.md

 # Base url of the mattermost instanbce
 mm_url = 'https://mattermost.example.com'

+# Mattermost staus will be set to *do not disturb* when one of those
+# applications use the microphone.
+mic_app_names = [ 'zoom', 'firefox', 'chromium' ]

 # Level of verbosity among Off, Error, Warn, Info, Debug, Trace
 verbose = 'Info'